 Schools focus too much on reading.

 We need innovation!

 Get off my lawn.
 I wrote essays and book reports all through school and I turned out okay.
-(Similarly, my doctor smoked, my house was covered in lead paint, and my mother never used a car seat for any of her children and none of them died.)
+(Similarly, my doctor smoked, my house was covered in lead paint, and my grandmother never used a car seat for any of her children and none of them died.)

 We give them too much homework.

 Poverty is a killer.